varunkumardev/amitmerchant1990.github.io/_posts/2019-9-29-difference-between-elseif-and-else-if-php.md

 }
 ```

-For many cases, this might not be an intended behaviour because let's say you have more than 3-4 conditions and if you're using "else if" you might end up with a completely wrong results.

-## In closing

-If you're following PHP Standard Recommendations, [PSR-2](https://www.php-fig.org/psr/psr-2) is actually [recommeds](https://www.php-fig.org/psr/psr-2/#51-if-elseif-else) using `elseif` instead of `else if` because of the side effects I've mentioned above.
-So, it's a good idea to use the `elseif` in your code whenever possible.
+So basically, there's not much difference in using `else if` and `elseif` other than the latter is a "syntactic sugar".
+However, if you're following PHP Standard Recommendations, [PSR-2](https://www.php-fig.org/psr/psr-2) is actually [recommeds](https://www.php-fig.org/psr/psr-2/#51-if-elseif-else) using `elseif` instead of `else if` as a standard approach.
+So, it's a rather good idea to use `elseif` in your code whenever possible.